jangxyz/springy/README.md

 # springy

-Implementation of Force Directed Algorithm in multiple languages, inspired by the springy project
+This is an implementation of Force Directed Algorithm in multiple languages, inspired by the [springy](https://github.com/dhotson/springy) project